Small businesses seem to pop up like weeds these days, but that doesn’t automatically mean that all of the owners know what they’re doing.

 This can be tough for obvious reasons.
 In the modern world, money governs just about every aspect of our lives, and that is only amplified for people who are trying to run a successful business.
 This seems like a point that’s almost too obvious to go on this list, but running out of money is still an all-too-common reason that small businesses fail.

 Even established companies who have been running for years can fall prey to this unfortunate event.
 For businesses starting out, probably the main reason that they fall victim to underfunding is because they underestimate how much money they’re going to need.

-Many businesses don’t even turn a profit for the first one or two years, which can make bootstrapping very difficult if you decide not to take on any investors; so, you can’t depend on profits to fund your business in the beginning.
+Many businesses don’t even turn a profit in the first year, which can make bootstrapping very difficult if you decide not to take on any investors; so, you can’t depend on profits to fund your business in the beginning.
 As a rule of thumb, whatever amount of money you have for a runway you should triple to be on the safe side because it could very well make the difference between staying alive or being forced to close your doors.

-If you are securing funds from investors, then you need to make sure that they can provide what you need until the business is bringing in profit, as new owners have a tendency to take what they can get because they want to get it off the ground, and then hope that they can get more money from their investors should the need arise.
+If you are securing funds from investors, then you need to make sure that they can provide what you need until the business is bringing in profit.
+As new owners have a tendency to take what they can get because they want to get it off the ground, and then hope they can get more money from their investors should the need arise.

 If you don’t prepare yourself sufficiently regarding funding, you can easily end up being a statistic instead of pulling through the very difficult early stages of growth and coming out unscathed.